Aquaman: Battle for Atlantis: Plot

 After a long absence and being presumed dead, Aquaman's mortal enemy Black Manta has returned.
 Bringing with him waves upon waves of dedicated warriors, Manta intends to terrorize and ultimately destroy Aquaman's kingdom of Atlantis.
 In order to protect his subjects and the rest of the seven seas from Manta's evil machinations, Aquaman must venture into his city, save his people, and defeat Black Manta.
 Little does he know, however, that there is an even greater enemy waiting, who will attempt to take the Throne of Atlantis right out from under him.

 Gameplay

 The purpose of the game is to save Atlantis from doom.
-The story is told by cutscenes that do not use animation or voices.
-Instead, it is told by text that accompanies pictures, like a comic book.
 The player progresses by swimming around the level and defeating the enemies there.
-The levels are filled with empty ruined buildings that Aquaman sometimes has to swim around.
+The levels are filled with empty ruined buildings that Aquaman has to swim around.
 When Aquaman fights, he can punch, kick and grapple with his opponents to defeat them.
-There are also times throughout the game where the player can pilot crafts through the water and shoot down enemy submarines.
+There are also times where the player can pilot crafts through the water and shoot down enemy submarines.